 - ABI-Inform Complete – A very useful database for research on business, economics, management, business trends, accounting and finance, and more.

 - Biological Abstracts (BIOSIS) – Includes citations to articles in biology, biochemistry, biotechnology, botany, medicine, pharmacology, zoology, agriculture and veterinary medicine.

-- Business Source Complete – Another business and economics focused database that is slightly more scholarly in nature than ABI-Inform.
+- Business Source Ultimate – Another business and economics focused database that is slightly more scholarly in nature than ABI-Inform.

 - CAB Abstracts – An interdisciplinary index for applied life sciences includes agriculture, environment, veterinary sciences, applied economics, food science and nutrition.